-Born in Port Angeles, Washington in 1990, Asher Deaver first picked up a guitar at the age of twelve, to teach himself to play “Jesse’s Girl.”
+Born in Port Angeles, Washington in 1990, Asher Deaver first picked up a guitar at the age of twelve, teaching himself to play “Jesse’s Girl.”
 But it wasn’t long before his malleable mind was infested by Bob Dylan’s legendary Blood on the Tracks, carving out his fate as a guitar-playing folk singer.
-Asher’s upbringing imparted onto him the best parts of the ‘60s and ‘70s counter-culture lifestyle.
-He quickly grew into a deliberate and skilled musical craftsman, developing a uniquely modern sound inspired by the likes of Bob Dylan, Townes Van Zandt, Paul Simon, James Taylor, and Don McLean.
+Asher spent most of his early life traveling around the western half of the United States, never truly settling in one place, though spending much of his time in Elko, NV and Tucson AZ.

-He also began collaborating with other artists, including Michelle Blades (of the band, North Dakota,) and Michael Celi (Acid Tiger, The Bled.)
+He also began collaborating with other artists, including Michelle Blades (North Dakota,) and Michael Celi (Acid Tiger, The Bled.)
 He added guitar, banjo and vocal tracks to several of Courtney Marie Andrews’ albums, and recorded a handful of limited-released singles with her as well.
 During this period, he self-released his first EP, A Feather In Your Cap, and began opening for larger national acts, such as Slow Club and the Supersuckers.